-For years, when I would buy a plant, I never even considered terracotta pots to be honest.
+For years, when I would buy a plant, I would never even consider terracotta pots, to be honest.
 When it was time to repot the plant I would just buy a plastic pot.
 But, once I “discovered” the world of terracotta pots, there was no going back to only plastic pots!

 When should you choose a plastic vs a terracotta pot and vice versa?